Dyslexia simply means difficulty

 2009.
 Sir Jim Rose: Identifying and Teaching Children and Young People with Dyslexia and Literacy Difficulties.

-This report, now archived by the DfE, incorporates most of Snowling's Foresight review -see below.
+This report, now archived by the DfE, incorporates most of Snowling's Foresight review.